 Coccidia, a microscopic parasite found in opossum feces, spreads the disease known as coccidiosis.
 While opossums are immune to the disease, they are carriers and spread it to other animals, including pets, especially dogs and humans.

 The symptoms of coccidiosis vary, but common signs include watery or bloody diarrhea, dehydration, weight loss, and a general decline in health.
 If left untreated, it can result in complications or death, especially in young animals or those with weakened immune systems.

 Toxoplasmosis is a parasitic infection that opossums can carry and transmit through their feces.
 Contact with healthy individuals rarely causes notable symptoms, but it poses a severe risk for pregnant women and immunocompromised persons.

 Pets, especially cats, can become infected after ingesting an infected opossum or feces.
 It can lead to flu-like symptoms, and in severe cases, it may cause damage to the brain and eyes.

 Leptospirosis is a bacterial infection spread through contact with opossum urine or contaminated water.
 Both pets and humans can contract this disease through contact with infected fluids or ingesting contaminated food or water.

 Symptoms include fever, muscle pain, and severe liver and kidney complications.
 Dogs are also susceptible to leptospirosis, with symptoms including fever, lethargy, vomiting, diarrhea, and decreased appetite.

-At Critter Guard, we are aware of the havoc opossums can potentially cause in your home.
+At Critter Guard, we understand the havoc opossums may cause in your home.
 Our Line Guard and Pole Guard products are designed to help keep these critters away from your residence and hinder the spread of these diseases to you and your family.
 To learn more about our products and how to keep opossums away from your environment, contact us today!